gabfr/wunderfleet-task/README.md

  - What more can you optimize for performance on your project?
-   - I already prepared the architecture to use processing queues to handle the API calls, for thus we need to change the `QUEUE_CONNECTION` environment variable in the `.env` file to use something like Beanstalkd or RabbitMQ or event Redis.
+   - I already prepared the architecture to use processing queues to handle the API calls, for thus we need to change the `QUEUE_CONNECTION` environment variable in the `.env` file to use something like Beanstalkd or RabbitMQ or Redis or even Amazon SQS (all of them has drivers available).
    Then with the queue system of your choice the only thing we need to do is to bring up a worker running `php artisan queue:work --queue=default` ([more on Laravel Queues here](https://laravel.com/docs/5.8/queues));
    - Another thing that can optimize our performance is to avoid